ethical-se/ese-practices/practices/ESE-ValueRetrospective.md

 * Reserve enough time for the ethics- and value-related part; run it as a separate meeting if other topics (tools, practices, etc.) take too much time and attention.
 * Record the results in a team-internal space.
 Control access to it strictly; do not forget to remove access rights when a team member leaves.
 * Run Value Retrospectives more often than other retrospectives when new to ESE, IEEE Std.
 7000.
 * Add questions about impact of software if you find the ones in ESE to be incomplete.
-For instance, the Proactive CARE (onsider, Analyze, Review, and Evaluate) process sketched on the [ACM ethics website](https://ethics.acm.org/wp-content/uploads/2021/03/Proactive-CARE-for-Computing-Professionals.pdf) ask several more.
+For instance, the Proactive CARE (Consider, Analyze, Review, and Evaluate) process sketched on the [ACM ethics website](https://ethics.acm.org/wp-content/uploads/2021/03/Proactive-CARE-for-Computing-Professionals.pdf) and the [Consequence Scanning](https://doteveryone.org.uk/project/consequence-scanning/) practice ask several more.

 [^1]: Is there any right place and time for them?